-An equally if not more important date in the history of MTV would occur on March 1, 1982.
-That's when the then-struggling music video network would launch the ad campaign that would save the day: "I Want My MTV!"
+An equally if not more important date in the history of MTV occured on March 1, 1982.
+That's when the then-struggling music video network launched the ad campaign that saved the day: "I Want My MTV!"

 The slogan was the genius of legendary Advertising Hall of Famer George Lois.
 Famous for his Esquire magazine covers and major ad campaigns of the 1960s, Lois was tapped to come up with something that would help sell MTV to the cable operators across America.